MicrosoftDocs/ai-builder/ai-builder-docs/prediction-create-model.md

 - A related entity, which allows you to create a filter condition on a related entity.

 Select the field, the operator, and the value that represents a filter condition.
 You can use the check boxes to group rows or to bulk-delete rows.

-> [!NOTE]
-> There is currently an issue with filtering on related entities that have a one-to-many relationship.
-This will be addressed in a week or two.<!--note from editor: Is this still true?
-Maybe you'd best make a note to come revisit this periodically. -->

 ### Next step